Key Stage 3

 A range of courses are offered at KS4:

-- Year 10 study the New 2017 GCSE Design Technology.
+- Year 9 and 10 study the New 2017 GCSE Design Technology.
 This course is divided into 2 elements: Subject content, knowledge and understanding (50%) and Controlled Assessment coursework (50%).

 - Year 11 study the existing GCSE Design and Technology.
 This course is divided into 2 elements: Subject content, knowledge and understanding (40%) and Controlled Assessment coursework (60%).